microsoft/verseagility/docs/setup/03 - Project Setup.md

 #### **Potential Extensions**
 Due to the modular setup, this section can be extended to support the QNAMaker from Microsoft, or custom question answering algorithms using Transformers and FARM.
 Support for these may be added in coming versions of Verseagility.

+### **Opinion Mining**
+The section below describes how you can enrich your Verseagility API with an opinion mining feature.
+Opinion mining is a feature of sentiment analysis.
+Also known as aspect-based sentiment analysis in Natural Language Processing (NLP), this feature provides more granular information about the opinions related to words (such as the attributes of products or services) in text.

+#### **OM using Azure Text Analytics API**
+Verseagility now supports the [Opinion Mining](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/sentiment-opinion-mining/overview) feature of Azure Cognitive Services.
+All you need to bring is an API key from an Azure Text Analytics resource.
+Please see the [Language Support page](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/sentiment-opinion-mining/language-support) for information, whether your desired language is supported.

 ## Project File